RustyC103/RustyC103/README.md

 <h2 align="left">Hi 👋!
-My name is Rusty, a junior web developer from North Fort Myers, Florida!
-I started off learning UX design before I realized I wanted to go just a step further with my skills.
+My name is Rusty!
+I'm a junior web developer from North Fort Myers, Florida.
+I started off learning UX design and even getting a Google Cert in it before I realized I wanted to go just a step further with my skills.
 Now I create websites and apps in my free time!</h2>

 ###